clarkfitzg/makeParallel/inst/pems/notes.md

 - Allows us to use relatively simple logic for expanding vectorized function calls.
 - Simplifies the task graph conceptually, because nodes have a one to one correspondence with top level statements in the script after this transformation.
 - Creating temporary variables is necessary to generate code that uses parallelism in subexpressions.
+    An example is sending one intermediate result from one worker to two other workers.
-    That is, we'll have to do something very much like this transformation anyways, so we may as well derive as much benefit from it as we can.
+    If we'll have to do something very much like this transformation anyways, then we may as well derive as much benefit from it as we can.

 Cons: